When To Take Creatine for Brain Health, Muscle Recovery & More

 Some individuals may opt for a loading phase during the first week of supplementation, where higher doses (around 20 grams per day) are consumed to saturate muscle creatine stores, followed by a maintenance phase of 3 to 5 grams per day thereafter.

-There is no difference in timing for creatine dosage in loading or maintenance phases–the only difference is the dosage amount.
+There is no difference in timing for creatine dosage in loading or maintenance phases–the only difference is how much to take.

 Consistency is Key: Stick to a regular creatine supplementation schedule to maximize its benefits over time.